PacMat99/mtb_suspension_analyzer/README.md

 This is a prototype of a suspension analyzer system.

-The prototype will be initially developed for a hardtail mtb.
-A prototype for full suspended mtb will probably be developed in the future with the help of some friends that own a full suspended mtb.
+The project will be initially developed for a hardtail mtb.
+A prototype for full suspended mtb will probably be developed in the future with the help of some friends who own a full suspended mtb.

-I will mainly code in Arduino language.
+The code is mainly written in C.

-At the moment the prototype will be developed using ESP8266 as MCU.
+At the moment the prototype will be developed using a Raspberry Pi Pico as MCU with 16MB of RAM.

-Probably one of the next step will be to add a LSM6DSOX sensor in crankset zone
+Probably one of the next step will be to add a (third) LSM6DSOX sensor in crankset zone to get better data about bike stability.

 ## Dev stages

-1. Develop code and circuit diagram for the first version of the project: an easy Arduino data collector
+1. Develop code and circuit diagram for the first version of the project: an easy data collector
 2. Understand how to elaborate collected data
 3. Write UML and LaTeX documentation for a more advanced version of the project
 4. Continue...